ga-curriculum/flexbox-lab/setup/README.md

 tktk Hunter, add a screenshot here of the browser at this point.

-As you can see, all of the elements have been styled, but need to be laid out properly in flex containers in order to finalize this design.
-That is the work you'll carry out in the remainder of this lab.
+As you can see, all the elements have been styled but need to be laid out properly in flex containers to finalize this design.
+That is the work you'll do in the remainder of this lab.

-Feel free to explore the starter code, and understand the styling that has been applied to this page so far, but don't modify any of the code at this time.
+Feel free to explore the starter code, and the styling applied to this page so far, but don't modify any of the code now.